 There is a means tested Discretionary Learner Support Fund (DLSF) available for students to apply for help with eg books, stationery or travel.
-Contact the College Finance Office.
+Please contact email@example.com for more information.

-If you wish to take an Access Diploma course you need to have GCSE Maths and English at Level 4 or above, or some university courses will accept Functional Skills Level 2 Maths and English.
+If you wish to take an Access Diploma course you need to have GCSE Maths and English at Level 4 or above.
 You must check your proposed university course entrance requirements before starting the Access course.
-You may take GCSEs or Functional Skills qualifications as part of the Preparation for Access package of courses before enrolling on Access.
+You may take GCSEs as part of the part-time Access programme.

 Yes, you will have a personal tutor and there is a full Careers service in College.

+Yes.
 All Access students will take units on essay writing and critical thinking, which will develop the skills you will need for assignments and your future studies at university.
 One-to-one tutorials are also available with your teachers if you need advice or assistance.
-The Preparation for Access package of courses also includes free workshops in study skills.